hlandau/parazmq/README.md

 ParaZMQ
 -------

+WORK IN PROGRESS: Support for doing CurveZMQ as a server is not currently present.
+Still needs refining.

 ParaZMQ is a pure-Go implementation of ZeroMQ 4.0's ZMTP/3.0.

 ParaZMQ supports NULL and PLAIN authentication as well as the CurveZMQ authentication and encryption protocol.